lukeschula/holbertonschool-printf/README.md

     1. Calls va_end to clean up 'args'.
     1. Returns 'count', which is the total number of characters printed.
   - spec_functions.c
+    1. print_char: This function is called when the format specifier is '%c'.
+It takes a variable argument list (va_list) as input and retrieves the next argument of type 'int' from the list.
+It then prints the character corresponding to that argument using 'putcha'r.
+The function returns 1 to indicate that one character has been printed.
+    1. print_pct: This function is called when the format specifier is '%%'.
+It takes a va_list as input, but it doesn't use it.
+It simply prints the '%' character using 'putchar' and returns 1 to indicate that one character has been printed.
+    1. print_str: This function is called when the format specifier is '%s'.
+It takes a va_list as input and retrieves the next argument of type 'char*' from the list.
+It then iterates over the characters in the string and prints each character using 'putchar'.
+It keeps track of the number of characters printed in the 'count' variable and returns that count.
   - dec_spec.c
+    1. Inside the function, it retrieves the next argument of type 'int' from the va_list using the va_arg macro and assigns it to the variable 'x'.
+    1. The function checks if 'x' is negative.
+If it is, it prints a minus sign (-) and assigns the absolute value of 'x' to the variable 'a'.
+It also increments the length variable by 1 to account for the minus sign.
+    1. If 'x' is not negative, it assigns the value of 'x' to 'a' without any modifications.
+    1. The function then initializes the variable 'b' with the value of 'a'.
+This variable will be used to determine the number of digits in 'a'.
+    1. The function enters a loop that divides 'b' by 10 until 'b' becomes less than 10.
+This loop counts the number of digits in 'a' and updates the 'count' variable accordingly.
+For each digit removed from 'b', the value of 'count' is multiplied by 10.
+    1. The function enters another loop that prints each digit of 'a'.
+It does this by dividing 'a' by 'count', taking the remainder, and adding the ASCII value of '0' to convert the digit to its corresponding character.
+It then prints the character using 'putchar'.
+The 'count' variable is divided by 10 in each iteration to move to the next digit.
+The function also increments the 'length' variable for each digit printed.
+    1. Returns the value of length, which represents the total length of the printed output.